Skip to main content Skip to footer

 By monitoring ad hoc tasks as well as predefined ones, it becomes far easier to understand what is really taking up your team’s time.
 If your construction project is behind because employees are constantly having to fix machinery, or your manufacturing jobs are over budget because of frequent supply chain issues, having the ad hoc tasks associated with those issues logged properly helps you identify the root cause of the extra costs or delays.

-• You’re working on a social media advertising campaign for a client, and they make a last-minute request for a Twitter banner to match their Facebook banners.
+• Marketing: You’re working on a social media advertising campaign for a client, and they make a last-minute request for a Twitter banner to match their Facebook banners.
 This could be classified as an ad hoc request.

-• You’re manufacturing a batch of products and one of your production lines becomes clogged.
+• Manufacturing: You’re manufacturing a batch of products and one of your production lines becomes clogged.
 Your team needs to stop that line, fix it, and repurpose another line to keep production of this (more urgent) batch going.
 These jobs would be classified as ad hoc tasks.

-• You’re working on a Software-as-a-Service product, and your legal team alerts you that there’s a potential compliance issue with the way you’re storing customer data on a cloud server in a different country.
+• Software Development: You’re working on a Software-as-a-Service product, and your legal team alerts you that there’s a potential compliance issue with the way you’re storing customer data on a cloud server in a different country.
 You need to contact your cloud hosting provider and confirm where and how they’re storing data on your behalf.
 While you do this, your internal IT team works on a short-term fix that involves storing data somewhere else you’re sure is compliant.

-Ad hoc tasks can vary from small things that don’t take a long time to fix and may get logged as “miscellaneous duties,” to bigger jobs that require their own entry in a time-tracking sheet.
 Whether they’re large or small, they’re worth keeping track of, because the more information you have about how your team spends its time on each project, the more accurate your future estimates will be.

 In some cases, tasks that are being logged under “ad hoc” may be occurring so frequently that they deserve to be scheduled.
 If your team is frequently working overtime for jobs that weren’t factored into your project, you may need a clearer plan and allocate more resources to future projects of a similar nature.